If you’re anything like me, then you’ve been obsessed with bagels for as long as you can remember. Which also means

 Moral of the story: weigh your flour to ensure you have the right amount!

 Back to the flour.
 Later on, in the mixing process, you will have to use your best baker’s judgment as to if you need to add a tablespoon or two more.
 Just like baking bread, baking bagels and the rise time is going to be affected by the humidity and temperature of your home.

 Now that you’ve properly measured flour, in goes the chopped rosemary.
 I recommend chopping it pretty fine because it is such a hearty herb.
 However, it’s totally up to you and how large you’d like the rosemary to be throughout the bagels.

 Step 3: Mix and Knead the Dough

 Full disclosure: I do this entire step with my stand mixer and the bread hook.
 Some will tell you that the dough is too stiff to knead with it, and they recommend doing so by hand.
 Because this is a smaller batch (we’re making 6 bagels as opposed to a dozen), I find that it works just fine in the stand mixer.

 If you are worried about your mixer motor, once it’s combined, remove the dough from the bowl and knead by hand.

 Now that the yeast is ready and the flour is properly measured, you will combine the two.
 Add the flour, salt, and rosemary to the yeast mixture in the bowl of your stand mixer.
-Begin mixing on low until combined, then increasing the speed to 2-4.
+Begin mixing on low until combined, then increase the speed to 2-4.

 Previously, I mixed on high for 8 or so minutes.
 I’ve since learned, and read my KitchenAid manual (thanks, BF), that when making dough using the bread hook, it’s recommended to use speed two, as anything higher may cause damage to the motor, and anything less will not effectively knead the dough.